Anju Dodiya

 Anju Dodiya (born 7 April 1964) is an Indian contemporary painter.
+She lives and works in Mumbai.
 Her paintings feature autobiographical and human relationships, with 'women' usually at the center.

 Her works are frequently a juxtaposition of watercolor and charcoal as a medium.
-She lives and works in Mumbai.

 Life and education

 Anju Dodia was born in Mumbai, Maharashtra.
 She has graduated from Sir J. J. School of Art in 1986 with a BFA in Painting.

 She is the wife of Atul Dodiya, who is also a notable contemporary Indian painter.
 Their daughter Biraaj is also an artist.

 Career

 Style

 In the early days, her art was mostly in the abstract style.
 However, with a constant interest in the human mind and psychoanalysis, her inclination towards anthropomorphic imagery has continued to feature in her works.
 Dodiya is influenced by Renaissance painters like Giotto, the films of Ingmar Bergman, Japanese ukiyo-e prints and the poetry of Sylvia Plath.
 She has also been inspired by medieval devotional poetry, Gujarati folklore and myths from around the world.
 The combined effect of all these influences is reflected in her unique style of painting.